pinterest/ktlint/README.md

 a custom [ReporterProvider](ktlint-core/src/main/kotlin/com/pinterest/ktlint/core/ReporterProvider.kt) using `META-INF/services/com.pinterest.ktlint.core.ReporterProvider`.
 Pack all of that into a JAR and you're done.

-To load a custom (3rd party) reporter use `ktlint --reporter=name,artifact=groupId:artifactId:version` / `ktlint --reporter=name,artifact=/path/to/custom-ktlint-reporter.jar`
-(see `ktlint --help` for more).
+To load a custom (3rd party) reporter use `ktlint --reporter=name,artifact=/path/to/custom-ktlint-reporter.jar` (see `ktlint --help` for more).

 Third-party: